luis-gonzales/lane-recognition-edge-det-and-hough/README.md

 * Edge detection
 * Hough transform for linear feature identification

 To aid edge detection, pixels in the image that can be considered yellow or white were enhanced (overwritten to pure white).
-The Boolean masking was achieved by converting the input from RGB colorspace to HSL colorspace.
+The Boolean masking was achieved by converting the input from RGB colorspace to HSL colorspace and setting pixels that are within a predefined HSL range to pure white.

 The Canny edge detector, `cv2.Canny`, was chosen for edge detection, particularly because edges in the input image are reduced to single-pixel width lines, a useful feature for the subsequent Hough transform processing.
 The Hough transform, `cv2.HoughLinesP`, then evaluates these identified edges pixel-by-pixel and extracts lines (lane marking) according to specific input parameters.